Is there a single person in the world who wouldn’t like to earn a living from their online hobby? I think not.

 When choosing what to upload to YouTube, remember that you don’t want to come off as boring.

 Thus, try to create videos that aren’t too long, and that only contain the most important/ interesting parts of your streams.

 Also, get familiar with the YouTube algorithm!

 For example, if you don’t post frequently enough (once a week, for example), the platform won’t suggest your videos to the viewers.

-The answers to the question ‘how do you make money on Twitch’ varies from one streamer to another.
+The answers to the question ‘how do you make money on Twitch’ vary from one streamer to another.

 Still, some common ways are mutual for all Twitch streamers.

-They can earn money through subscriptions, donations, ad revenues, brands’ sponsorships, by promoting themselves on social platforms or selling customized merchandise.
+They can earn money through subscriptions, donations, ad revenues, brand sponsorships, by promoting themselves on social platforms or selling customized merchandise.

-In the end, all of these include persistence, strong will, and creativity.
-Making money from Twitch isn’t easy!
+In the end, all of these include persistence, strong will, and creativity, so get to work!

 Of course, the answer to this question depends on a lot of parameters (the number of streaming hours, streamer’s activity and popularity, etc.).